 Here are some videos of John Deere product managers demonstrating the new features of the 1023E and 1026R tractors.

-disclaimer: John Deere provided travel and lodging to this event but the opinions of this event and experience are solely that of Timothy Dahl of Charles & Hudson which abides with WOMMA Ethics Code, FTC guidelines and social media engagement recommendations.
+disclaimer: John Deere provided travel and lodging to their factory but the opinions of this event and experience are solely that of Timothy Dahl of Charles & Hudson which abides with WOMMA Ethics Code, FTC guidelines and social media engagement recommendations.